Children who are looked after by the local authority

 Practical problems with contact

-Local authorities have a responsibility to encourage contact between you and your parents.
+Local authorities have a responsibility to encourage contact between you and your parents and your siblings.
 They have powers to help you to overcome difficulties with the practical arrangements, for example by making payments for travel expenses.
-A parent who needs practical help with keeping contact should ask their social worker for help.
+A parent or sibling who needs practical help with keeping contact should ask their social worker for help.